 \section{Introduction}

-Collisionless systems governed by long-range interactions are known to harbor non-thermal, non-Maxwellian distribution functions.
+Collisionless systems governed by long-range interactions are known to harbor non-thermal (non-Maxwellian) distribution functions.
 The two-body relaxation timescale can be extremely long in collisionless self-gravitating systems such as galaxies and cold dark matter (CDM) halos.
 Therefore, such systems are not expected to thermalize within the lifetime of the universe.
-Yet it is known that collisionless self-gravitating systems relax to universal attractor states often characterized by DFs that are power law in energy.
-This process is an outcome of collisionless relaxation that often occurs rapidly over a dynamical time, in which case it is referred to as violent relaxation \citep[][]{LyndenBell.67}.
-Often, though, it occurs as a secular process over several dynamical timescales.
-Despite several attempts over the last few decades, the origin of these universal attractor states of collisionless relaxation has remained a persistent mystery.
+Yet it is known that collisionless self-gravitating systems relax to steady state configurations often characterized by distribution functions (DFs) that are power law in energy, with a preference for particular power-law exponents.
+This is an outcome of collisionless relaxation that often occurs rapidly over a dynamical time, in which case it is referred to as violent relaxation \citep[][]{LyndenBell.67}, but sometimes as a secular process over several dynamical timescales.
+Despite several attempts over the last few decades, the origin of these states has remained a mystery.